Parents – for your child’s safety, please have them remain in the vehicle at all times. Thank you.

 Who can use the Transfer Station?

 The Transfer Station is a service provided only to property owners and renters of Wallingford.
 Starting September 1, 2017, all vehicles entering the facility must have a municipal sticker on the window.
 Stickers will be mailed out in August with tax bills.
-Sticker may be purchased after July 1, 2017 at Town Hall for $3 each.
-All garbage brought to the transfer station must be in bags and the transfer station attendant will punch a hole in your punch card.
+Stickers may be purchased after July 1, 2017 at Town Hall for $3 each.
+All garbage brought to the transfer station must be in bags and the transfer station attendant will punch a hole in your punch card for each bag.